AzureAsteroid2/AzureAsteroid2/README.md

 ### Currently working on a project a week!
-# Current Project of the Week: Twitter Bot
+# Current Project of the Week: Twitch Bot

 Previous Projects can be found below or on this website: (will be here once the website is finished)